Saml1211/Project-QuickNav/DEVELOPER.md

   - `lld_navigator.ahk`: GUI and presentation only; delegates business logic to controller.
   - `lld_navigator_controller.ahk`: Core business/backend logic, persistence, validation.
   - Test scripts: Individual tests with clear scope and purpose; shared logic in test utilities.

+- **Function Naming Conventions:**
+  - All controller functions exposed to the UI should be prefixed with `Controller_` (e.g., `Controller_OpenProject`)
+  - Use descriptive, specific names for utility functions to avoid name conflicts
+  - When functions have similar purposes but operate on different data, use more specific names:
+    - `SaveRecents()` - For saving recents data
+    - `SaveAppSettings()` - For saving application settings
+  - If a function has a specialized version, use a descriptive suffix:
+    - `ResetApp()` - Quick reset without confirmation
+    - `ResetAppWithConfirmation()` - Reset with user confirmation dialog

 ---